Free dental clinic brings in hundreds

 Paul Rios is the 30,000 patient in the program’s 19 years of giving back.

-The project costs nearly 150,000 dollars, in return about 1 million dollars of donated dental care is brought into the community and it’s something Rios said he looks forward to every year.
+The project costs nearly $150,000, in return about $1 million of donated dental care is brought into the community and it’s something Rios said he looks forward to every year.